University scholarships, bursaries and discounts

 How to apply

 Please check your eligibility before making an application.
-Awards may be withdrawn if we later become aware successful scholars have not met eligibility criteria or to have provided false information.
+Awards may be withdrawn if we later become aware that successful applicants have not met eligibility criteria or have provided false information.

 Notification